nickrandolph/old-wpf-blog/07-ChangePanelItemsControl/README.md

 **UWP/Uno Notes**

 The XmlDataProvider doesn't exist for UWP applications.
 Instead the GreekGods XML data has been added as an XML file with build action of Embedded Resource.
+The data is loaded on startup and set as the ItemsSource for each ListBox.

 There is also no support for binding using an XPath expression.
 For this a simple XmlElementConverter has been added.